Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 7. Bloom Energy (BE)

 Bloom Energy Corporation designs, manufactures, sells, and installs solid-oxide fuel cell systems for on-site power generation in the United States and internationally.
-The company offers Bloom Energy Server, a solid oxide technology that converts fuel, such as natural gas, biogas, hydrogen, or a blend of these fuels, into electricity through an electrochemical process without combustion.
-It serves to data centers, retailers, hospitals, farming, semiconductors, and other manufacturing sectors.
+It offers Bloom Energy Server, a power generation platform to convert fuel, such as natural gas, biogas, hydrogen, or a blend of these fuels, into electricity through an electrochemical process without combustion.
+The company also provides Bloom Electrolyzer for producing hydrogen.

 Back to top